mills32/Adplug-for-8088-86/README.md

 - SOUND Adlib or compatible (Sound Blaster, opl2lpt)

 Some formats will play slow on 8088 4.77 Mhz, code needs to be optimized.
+For the moment it is highly recommended an 8088 at 9 Mhz or an 8086 at 8Mhz.

 Supported formats:
 - IMF: Id's Music Format - working 100%.